What is MCT Oil, and Why Is It Good for My Gut?

 Supports Antimicrobial Activity

-Caprylic acid and lauric acid (C8 and C12), are known for their immune-supporting effects.
-This is due in part to the way they impact the gut microbiome — especially caprylic!
-Medium-chain fatty acids such as caprylic acid can create an inhospitable environment for bacteria or by directly impact the growth of bad bacteria.6
+Caprylic acid (C10) is known for its immune-supporting effects.
+This is due in part to the way it impacts the gut microbiome.
+Medium-chain fatty acids such as caprylic acid can create an inhospitable environment for bacteria or directly impact the growth of bad bacteria.7

 Although there are still studies being conducted on the antibacterial and antimicrobial effects of medium-chain fatty acids, we do know that caprylic acid is beneficial in reducing bacterial overgrowth in the gut that could lead to Candida overgrowth.

-Medium chain fatty acids such as the ones from in MCT oil may be one of the few options for optimal fat absorption in people who are unable to absorb fatty acids from other sources including unrefined coconut oil.7 Our bodies need fat to function, and a lack of it may lead to digestive discomfort, poor nutrient absorption, hormone imbalances, and, in extreme cases, malnutrition.
+Medium-chain fatty acids such as the ones in MCT oil may be one of the few options for optimal fat absorption in people who are unable to absorb fatty acids from other sources including unrefined coconut oil.8 Our bodies need fat to function, and a lack of it may lead to digestive discomfort, poor nutrient absorption, hormone imbalances, and, in extreme cases, malnutrition.

 When your body does not have enough fat cells, your risk of insulin resistance, high blood pressure, high cholesterol, and blood clots increases.
-Yes, these are the same symptoms associated with an overabundance of fat cells, which is another reason why balance in the body is so crucial to overall health, and why MCT oil could help.
+Yes, these are the same symptoms associated with having too many fat cells!
+This is another reason why balance in the body is so crucial to overall health, and why MCT oil could help.

-In addition to providing the necessary fat used to produce a sufficient and balanced amount of adipose tissue, the way that MCT oil supports a healthy gut microbiome with its swift digestive process and antimicrobial activity may also help balance these hormones.
+In addition to providing the necessary fat to produce a balanced amount of adipose tissue, the way that MCT oil supports a healthy gut microbiome with its swift digestive process and antimicrobial activity may also help balance these hormones.

 Are you seeing how all of these wonderful benefits tie together?
 With MCTs in your diet, you can support your body’s hormone production process to keep your mood stable.
 They may even help prevent hormonal disorders associated with mood.